 Now he runs his own digital experience agency Somo Global, which he co-founded in 2010.
 So, he knows a thing or two about travel, digital and consumer loyalty.
 Nick will explain how the reconstruction of the travel industry will need to be based on a completely new blueprint reflecting how the pandemic has changed the rules of the game.

-15.10 Tech-Know: Will COVID-19 be a boon for contractors and the death knell for big in-house tech projects?
+Tech-Know: Will COVID-19 be the death knell for big in-house tech projects?

 John Bauer, chief technology officer, Travel Counsellors

 Largescale technology projects are often fraught with issues and travel has certainly had its fair share of expensive failures.
 Has COVID-19 finally seen the end of firms embarking on large, potentially risky in-house technology projects?Is the future of technology procurement more about shopping in the marketplace for the best-in-class product and systems and adapting it to your needs than building it yourself?
 And what should travel firms look for in trusted partners to create and maintain an agile and future-proofed tech stack?
 Our expert panel will provide answers to these questions and more in this panel session.